efonsecab/PTICloud/README.md

 The application Startup.cs file is configured to look for User Secrets when in Development mode.
 Check the Startup class constructor at Startup.cs.

-Once you have configure your Azure AD app and user secrets, you are ready con start development.
+Once you have configure your Azure AD app and user secrets, you are ready to start with development.